Casao/rspec-action/README.md

 [![Build Status](https://secure.travis-ci.org/cutalion/rspec-action.png)](http://travis-ci.org/#!/cutalion/rspec-action)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/cutalion/rspec-action)

-# rspec-action
+# rspec3-action

-An extension to rspec, which provides an `action` command to rspec examples
+An extension to rspec, which provides an `action` command to rspec examples.
+Forked from rspec-action

 # Description

-rspec-action is an extension to rspec2, which allows you to specify the last before hook.
+rspec-action3 is an extension to rspec3, which allows you to specify the last before hook.
 I named it `action`, because it's quite helpful for me in the controller specs.

 *IMPORTANT*
 Use rspec-action 1.2.0 for Rspec 2.13

 Use rspec-action 1.1.0 for Rspec 2.12